Resumable vs. Hydration

 - Qwikloader sets up a single global listener instead of many individual listeners per DOM element.
 This step can be done with no application code present.

 - The HTML contains a URL to the chunk and symbol name.
-The attribute tells Qwikloader which code chunk to download and which symbol to retrieve from the chunk.
+The attribute tells Qwikloader which code chunk to download and which symbol to retrieve from the chunk and then to be executed.

-- Finally, to make all of the above possible, Qwik's event processing implementation understands asynchronicity which allows insertion of asynchronous lazy loading.
+- Finally, to make all of the above possible, Qwik's event processing implementation understands asynchronicity which allows it to lazy load closures automatically.

 Frameworks work with component trees.
 To that end, frameworks need a complete understanding of the component trees to know which components need to be rerendered and when.
 If you look into the existing framework SSR/SSG output, the component boundary information has been destroyed.
 There is no way of knowing where component boundaries are by looking at the resulting HTML.
 To recreate this information, frameworks re-execute the component templates and memoize the component boundary location.
 Re-execution is what hydration is.
 Hydration is expensive as it requires both the download of component templates and their execution.